Usarneme/currency_exchanger/README.md

 4. To run it locally, use the npm dev command `npm run start:dev`
 5. Open your web browser and navigate to http://localhost:9001
 6. For a production build, use `npm run build`
+7. Visit https://www.exchangerate-api.com/ to obtain an api key
+8. Create a file in the root directory called `.env`
+9. Save your API key from exchangerate-api.com in the .env file as a variable named API_KEY
 ---
 ### Known Issues:
 1. NO KNOWN ISSUES